akojo/legion/README.md

 ## Forwarding headers

-When acting as a reverse proxy `legion` always adds forwarding headers (`X-Forwarded-For`, `X-Forwarded-Host` and `X-Forwarded-Proto`) to outgoing requests.
+When acting as a reverse proxy `legion` always adds forwarding headers (`X-Forwarded-For`, `X-Forwarded-Proto`) to outgoing requests.

 If an existing `X-Forwarded-For` is found in inbound request it is retained and client IP is appended to its value.
+Otherwise new `X-Forwarded-For` is added with inbound request client IP.

-`Host` header of inbound requests is kept copied as-is to outgoing requests.
+Existing `X-Forwarded-Proto` in inbound request is copied to outbound request.
+Otherwise new `X-Forwaded-Proto` is added based on whether inbound request used TLS.

+`legion` never adds `X-Forwarded-Host` header to outboud requests.
+If an `X-Forwarded-Host` header is present in an inbound request, its value is used as `Host` header in outboud request.
+Otherwise `Host` of inbound request is used.

 ## Access log format